demensdeum/Coqui2RVC/README.md

 # Coqui2RVC
-Coqui TTS to RVC example
+Coqui TTS to RVC example (Windows)

+Change params in run.bat, and run it